Multi-sample analyses

 Differential Expression

-In order to perform a differential expression analysis, we need to identify groups of cells across samples/conditions (depending on the experimental design and the final aim of the experiment).
+In order to perform a differential expression (DE) analysis, we need to identify groups of cells across samples/conditions (depending on the experimental design and the overall goal of the experiment).

-As previously seen, we have two ways of grouping cells, cell clustering and cell labeling.
-In our case we will focus on this second aspect to group cells according to the already annotated cell types to proceed with the computation of the pseudo-bulk samples.
+As we have seen before, there are two ways of grouping cells, cell clustering and cell labeling.
+Here, we apply the second approach to group cells according to the already annotated cell types to proceed with the computation of the pseudo-bulk samples.

 Pseudo-bulk samples

-To compute differences between groups of cells, a possible way is to compute pseudo-bulk samples, where we mediate the gene signal of all the cells for each specific cell type.
-In this manner, we are then able to detect differences between the same cell type across two different conditions.
+To compute differences between groups of cells, a possible way is to compute pseudo-bulk samples, where we summarize the gene expression for all the cells of each specific cell type.
+We are then able to detect differences in gene expression between two different conditions for one cell type at a time.

-To compute pseudo-bulk samples, we use the aggregateAcrossCells function in the scuttle package, which takes as input not only a SingleCellExperiment, but also the id to use for the identification of the group of cells.
-In our case, we use as id not just the cell type, but also the sample, because we want be able to discern between replicates and conditions during further steps.
+To compute pseudo-bulk samples, we use the aggregateAcrossCells function in the scuttle package, which takes as input not only a SingleCellExperiment, but also the label used for the identification of cell groups/types.
+Here, we use as not just the cell type label, but also the sample ID, as we want be able to discern between replicates and conditions later in the analysis.

 R